SixArm/rust-101/topics/traits/debug-trait-for-debugging-and-printing.md

 # Debug trait for debugging and printing

 In Rust, the `Debug` trait is a built-in trait that allows developers to print and debug Rust types.
-It is used to provide a basic representation of a type suitable for debugging purposes.
+It provides a basic representation of a type suitable for debugging purposes.

 When a type implements the `Debug` trait, it can be printed using the println! macro with the `{:?}` format specifier.
 This will print a debug representation of the type, which is often more informative than the default string representation.